 Vacancy and Tenant Demand

-Houston’s current rental vacancy rate is estimated at 6.2%, a slight decline from the previous year.
-Vacancy remains tightest in areas near major employment hubs, universities, and inner-loop neighborhoods.
-In contrast, outer suburbs with new construction pipelines are seeing slightly higher turnover.
+Houston’s current rental vacancy rate is estimated at 6.2%, a slight decline from the prior year.
+Vacancy stays tightest near major employment hubs, universities, and inner-loop neighborhoods.
+Outer suburbs with active new construction pipelines are seeing slightly higher turnover, which is worth factoring into your submarket selection.

-A key driver of rental demand is migration.
-Houston continues to attract new residents from both within Texas and other states due to its lower cost of living and expanding job market.
-As more people relocate, rental absorption remains high, especially in mid-market multifamily units and townhomes.
+Migration is one of the biggest engines powering rental demand.
+Houston keeps pulling in new residents from within Texas and from other states, drawn by lower costs of living and an expanding job market.
+As people relocate, rental absorption stays high, especially in mid-market multifamily units and townhomes.

-Furthermore, limited new construction in the affordable rental segment has created supply gaps, especially for households earning below the median income.
-This imbalance keeps pricing firm and occupancy stable across most Class B and C rental properties.
+Limited new construction in the affordable rental segment has created real supply gaps, particularly for households earning below the median income.
+That imbalance keeps pricing firm and occupancy stable across most Class B and C rental properties, which is exactly where a lot of smart money is focused right now.

 Houston Real Estate Market 2